-Canada welcomes immigrants from all over the world, making it a melting pot of different ethnicities and traditions.
+Canada welcomes immigrants from all over the world, making it a mosaic of different ethnicities and traditions.
 At the same time, Canada also has its own way of life and a unique culture that newcomers blend into as they settle in and eventually become Canadian.

 In this article, we will share some key topics (and debunk a few myths) related to life and culture in Canada that will help you learn more and know what to expect as you plan your move here and transition to Canadian life.